 Can’t decide what’s best for you?
 It depends on what you mainly use it for, which operating system you prefer, any specific tech requirements, and your budget.
 Ask yourself several questions before pulling out your wallet.

 Are you a heavy Adobe Illustrator user?
-If you use it for a heavy workload like branding design, or you’re a Pro designer that works on tons of projects at a time, you probably want to choose a laptop that can handle heavy-duty.
+If you use it for a heavy workload like branding design, or you’re a Pro designer that works on tons of projects at a time, you probably want to choose a laptop that can handle the heavy duty.

-On the other hand, you’re using Adobe Illustrator for “lighter” workflow like marketing materials (posters, web banners, etc), a good budget laptop isn’t a bad option.
+On the other hand, if you’re using Adobe Illustrator for a “lighter” workflow like marketing materials (posters, web banners, etc), a good budget laptop isn’t a bad option.

 macOS or Windows?
 Adobe Illustrator works pretty well on both systems, it’s really more of a personal preference.
 Either one you choose, the work interface in Illustrator is quite similar, the biggest difference would be keyboard shortcuts.